unige-pinfo-2018/PInfo3/README.md

 Contributors of the project are the following :

-* Terry Vogelsang (Project Manager / Lead Developer)
+* Terry Vogelsang (Project Manager / Lead Developer / Supreme Leader)
    * GitHub : terryvogelsang

 * Matteo Besançon (System Administrator)